 What I’m about to do in this post will be a first and might be a bit controversial.
 In all of my posts, no one will ever know who the charts belong to.
 I do post screenshots of my WhatsApp conversations and emails, but no one’s identity has ever been revealed.
 What I’m about to write about is so out of this world that it’s impossible to not know who I am referring to if I were to start speaking about it.

 I’m going to make an exception this time.
 Honestly, I do feel a bit uncomfortable, but I hope everyone grants me this exception due to the special nature of this because withholding the name, at this point, is just going to feel rather coy.
-It’s a bit weird because I usually put the chart but not the name, but now I’m putting the name but not the chart.

 For my past and prospective clients, you can be assured that no one will know you ever had a consultation with me unless: 1) You told someone else yourself 2) You are a criminal.
 3) Your situation is so unique that everyone will know it’s you.

 I know some people might perceive this as an opportunistic attempt to market myself.
 I won’t deny that I acknowledge this as an opportunity to do so, but it’s mostly because it’s just too fascinating not to write about it.
 I also wish to take this chance to reiterate a lot of the things I’ve been saying in my blog and stress why it’s so important to think about our approach towards Chinese metaphysics.

 Finding Out My Ex-Client Was ‘Four-Eyed James Bond’